adwaiths05/Gemma-2B-GRPO-Fine-Tuning-on-SciQ/README.md

 This repository contains code to fine-tune Google’s Gemma-2B model on the SciQ dataset using GRPO (Generative Reward Policy Optimization) for reasoning tasks.

 > **⚠️ Important:**
-> This repo does **not** include the Gemma-2B model weights.
-You must have access to the model on Hugging Face to run this project.

 ---